 - Share a feeling of togetherness.
 The members of the family share common beliefs and, therefore, feel connected to each other.
 This sense of similarity yields psychological affirmation and one has the satisfaction of being together with like-minded people.

 - Show care and affection to every member.
-The members have kind words to say each other.
+The members have kind words to say to each other.
 They accept you unconditionally but guide you on to the right path if you are deviating.
-With their care and affection, they make you feel belonged.
+With their care, affection, and friendship, they make you feel belonged.

 - Lead by example.
 The elders follow what they teach the younger members of the family.
 The value system is set up by example.